sohanish/obsidian_cheat_sheet/README.md

 - Excel to Markdown Tables
 - Advanced Tables

-### useful links and have more idea of what obsidian is and how to work on
+### Useful links and have more idea of what obsidian is and how to work on

 - [Linking your Thinking Youtube channel](https://www.youtube.com/channel/UC85D7ERwhke7wVqskV_DZUA)
 - [Playlist for getting started](https://www.youtube.com/playlist?list=PL3NaIVgSlAVLHty1-NuvPa9V0b0UwbzBd)